AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/editing-reports/add-opportunity-columns-to-a-lead-report.md

    >
    >Scroll right to see more columns.

-1. To [add or remove columns from the report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/select-report-columns.md), click any column heading and select **[!UICONTROL Columns][!UICONTROL **.
+1. To [add or remove columns from the report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/select-report-columns.md), click any column heading and select **[!UICONTROL Columns]**.

    ![](assets/six.png)